 He said community spread occurs when there are a minimum of 10 cases and at least 25 percent of them are not linked to travel to areas known to be hard hit by the virus or linked to another known case.

-Also of concern are the three dozen health care workers in Maine who have now tested positive for COVID-19, he said, adding that it is difficult to tell if they were infected inside or outside the hospital.
+Also of concern are the three dozen health care workers in Maine who have now tested positive for the virus, he said, adding that it is difficult to tell if they were infected inside or outside the hospital.

-The confirmed cases are split almost equally between sexes, with 107 women and 104 men.
+The confirmed cases are split almost equally between sexes, with 129 male and 124 female.

-Forty-one individuals were hospitalized in Maine as of Saturday with COVID-19.
-Thirty-six people have recovered as of Saturday.
+Forty-five individuals were hospitalized in Maine as of Sunday with the virus, and 41 have recovered.

-Shah said the testing backlog for COVID-19 was reduced from 1,300 to 826 as of Friday.
+Shah said Saturday the testing backlog had been reduced from 1,300 to 826 as of Friday.

 Testing is being done on what Shah called high-risk people in prisons or jails and those experiencing homelessness.